gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/drawer-slides.rst

 Igus is a brand known and trusted by robotics teams and manufacturers, but their parts are certainly not cheap, and can reach into the $100+ range.

-**If linear slide kits aren't for you, we recommend the Viper Slides or MiSUMI slides for newer teams.** MiSUMI slides interface better with REV products, while Viper Slides are cheaper and interface better with goBilda products.
+**We recommend the Viper Slides or MiSUMI slides for newer teams.** Viper Slides are cheaper and interface better with goBILDA products, while MiSUMI slides interface better with REV products.
+Viper slides are also available in a `complete kit <https://www.gobilda.com/2-stage-viper-slide-kit/>`_

 .. attention:: Drawer slides should be mounted oriented vertically, like in an actual drawer.
 They can be mounted horizontally, but this is not recommended as they will sag much more.